Localization Specialist Role and How to Become One

 Becoming a successful localization manager requires meaningful professional connections, upskilling, and the ability to identify—and seize—job opportunities.

 Remember, the road to your dream localization job isn't a race.
 You can take it slow and steady.
-And once you are there, you might need our guides to multilingual project management and translation management systems.
+And once you are there, you might need our guide to translation management systems.

 Good luck!